thomas-xin/hyperchoron/README.md

                         Input file (.mid | .zip | .nbs | .csv)
   -o, --output [OUTPUT ...]
                         Output file (.mcfunction | .litematic | .nbs | .org | .csv | .mid)
+  -s, --speed [SPEED]   Scales song speed up/down as a multiplier, applied before tempo sync; higher = faster.
+                        Defaults to 1
   -t, --transpose [TRANSPOSE]
-                        Transposes song up/down a certain amount of semitones, applied before instrument material mapping; higher = higher pitched -s, --speed [SPEED]   Scales song speed up/down as a multiplier, applied before tempo sync; higher = faster -sa, --strum-affinity [STRUM_AFFINITY]
+                        Transposes song up/down a certain amount of semitones, applied before instrument material mapping; higher = higher pitched.
+Defaults to 0 -ik, --invert-key, --no-invert-key
+                        Experimental: During transpose step, autodetects song key signature, then inverts it (e.g. C Major <=> C Minor).
+Defaults to FALSE -sa, --strum-affinity [STRUM_AFFINITY]
-                        Increases or decreases threshold for sustained notes to be cut into discrete segments; higher = more notes
-  -d, --drums, --no-drums
+                        Increases or decreases threshold for sustained notes to be cut into discrete segments; higher = more notes.
+Defaults to 1 -d, --drums, --no-drums
                         Allows percussion channel.
 If disabled, the default MIDI percussion channel will be treated as a regular instrument channel.
 Defaults to TRUE -c, --cheap, --no-cheap
                         Restricts the list of non-instrument blocks to a more survival-friendly set.
-Also enables compatibility with previous versions of minecraft.
+Also enables compatibility with previous versions of Minecraft.
 May cause spacing issues with the sand/snare drum instruments.
 Defaults to FALSE -x, --exclusive, --no-exclusive
                         Disables speed re-matching and strum quantisation, increases pitch bucket limit.
 Defaults to